Sygfrid/ethanpiacenti-en.github.io/_pages/grafana-en.md

 # 📊 Grafana

-Grafana est un outil de visualisation et d’analyse de données utilisé pour surveiller les performances des systèmes, des applications et des infrastructures.
+Grafana is a data visualization and analysis tool used to monitor the performance of systems, applications, and infrastructures.

 ![Grafana]({{ site.baseurl }}/assets/images/grafana.jpg)
 ---

-## 🧠 Pourquoi Grafana ?
+## 🧠 Why Grafana ?

-Durant mon stage / projet, j'ai utilisé Grafana pour :
+During my internship / project, I used Grafana to:

-- Créer des **dashboards** interactifs à partir de données système
+- Create interactive **dashboards** from system data
-- Superviser des services comme **Zabbix**
+- Monitor services like **Zabbix**
-- Utiliser les données de base pour afficher des graphiques de différents formes (gauge, graphes..)
+- Use base data to display graphs of different types (gauges, graphs...)

 ---

-## 🖼️ Exemple d'utilisation
+## 🖼️ Example of use

-Voici un aperçu de l’interface Grafana utilisée pour la supervision :
+Here is an overview of the Grafana interface used for monitoring:

 ![Dashboard1]({{ site.baseurl }}/assets/images/graph1.png)